Our Employee Value Proposition – ‘Because We Care’

 - Plan, organise and lead programmes and activities, either one-to-one or on a group basis, depending on the preferences, needs and limitations of each client.

-- Orientate new clients to the programmes and activities.
+- Orientate new clients into the programmes and activities.

-- Understand and able to apply the whole Person-Centred Care approach concept.
+- Understand and be able to apply the whole Person-Centred Care approach concept.

-- Procure consumables as needed by day-to-day activity sessions.
+- Procure consumables as needed for day-to-day activity sessions.

 - Carry out any other duties as and when assigned.

-- A hands-on person with skills in baking, art & craft, flower arrangements, singing, dancing, etc.
+- Hands-on, with skills in baking, arts & crafts, flower arrangement, singing, dancing, etc.

 - Gentle and patient.